The Best Soft Serve Ice Creams In Hong Kong, 2021 Edition

 Summer days should be for frolicking, enjoying the sunshine and licking trails of melted ice cream running down your wrists.
-With dinners at nice restaurants a distant dream and park bench takeaways becoming the norm, we’re seeking solace in sweet treats and instant gratification.
 While every child growing up in Hong Kong will be familiar with the sugary tinkle of the Mister Softee van, the city has plenty of other soft serve options that will deliver that light, silky, icy thrill that can sometimes beat the slow melt of a thick chewy scoop of ice cream.

 Godiva, various branches

 Dama actually started out as a cold-press juice store in Central’s Gough Street and is now known for their delicious vegan, plant-based ice creams and coffees.
 Their super striking charcoal waffle cones provide a strong contrast with the vibrant soft serves on their menu, the best looking one being the bright fuchsia dragon fruit flavour.
-With its earthy, sweet flavour, it may not be for everyone—neither is their pungent durian soft serve—but their social media is always updated with the latest flavours, from Taiwanese lychee to Dong Ding oolong tea, Hokkaido Takachi red bean to mandarin and white peach.
+With its earthy, sweet flavour, it may not be for everyone—neither is their pungent durian soft serve—but their social media is always updated with the latest flavours, from Taiwanese lychee to Dong Ding oolong tea, durian to charcoal.

 Dama, Shop 411, 4/F, K11 Musea, No.18 Salisbury Road, Tsim Sha Tsui, Hong Kong